Curvature Perturbations from First-Order Phase Transitions: Implications to Black Holes and Gravitational Waves

-We have neglected gravitational effects on nucleation rates~\cite{Coleman:1980aw} and on the expansion of bubbles~\cite{Giombi:2023jqq,Jinno:2024nwb}, as well as the gradient energy of bubble walls~\cite{Lewicki:2023ioy,Flores:2024lng,Hashino:2025fse}.
-The actual distribution of radiation converted from the vacuum energy is also important in understanding perturbations on small scales $k \gtrsim \mathcal{H}$~\cite{Jinno:2019jhi,Lewicki:2022pdb}.
-Future work should incorporate these effects and perform full numerical simulations tracking non-linear curvature perturbations and non-adiabatic pressure effects to refine PBH formation criteria.
+{\textit{\textbf{Limitations and Future Directions}}} We have neglected gravitational effects on nucleation rates~\cite{Coleman:1980aw} and on the expansion of bubbles~\cite{Giombi:2023jqq,Jinno:2024nwb}, as well as the gradient energy of bubble walls~\cite{Lewicki:2023ioy,Flores:2024lng,Hashino:2025fse}.
+The actual distribution of radiation converted from the vacuum energy is also important in understanding perturbations on small scales $k \gtrsim \mathcal{H}$~\cite{Jinno:2019jhi,Lewicki:2022pdb}. {While asphericities have a small impact on the threshold for PBH collapse in the standard scenario \cite{Yoo:2020lmg}, it is not yet clear whether the same conclusion applies in the present case.} Future work should incorporate these effects and perform full numerical simulations tracking non-linear curvature perturbations and non-adiabatic pressure effects to refine PBH formation criteria.

 \textit{\textbf{ Acknowledgements.}}--- YG thanks Caner Unal for his valuable contributions during early stages of this project, and Sokratis Trifinopoulos and Miguel Vanvlasselaer for interesting discussions.
-The work of YG has been partly supported by a fellowship awarded by the Azrieli Foundation.
+We thank Pedro Schwaller for spotting a typo in Fig. 4 and Karsten Jedamzik for drawing our attention to typographical issues in Eqs.~6 and~8.
+YG acknowledges support by the Cluster of Excellence ``PRISMA+'' funded by the German Research Foundation (DFG) within the German Excellence Strategy (Project No. 390831469), and by a fellowship awarded by the Azrieli Foundation.
 The work of RJ is supported by JSPS KAKENHI Grant Numbers 23K17687, 23K19048, and 24K07013.